sachinmaheshwari/sachinmaheshwari.github.io/README.md

-Please open issues for any typo or if something is wrong.
+Please file issues for any typos or things that I get wrong.